Showing posts with label Nazi. Show all posts

 Oma had a brother, Kurt, who had died near Kursk (Russia).
 His wife was on the train with two children.
 The baby died, and my mother said they threw the baby out because there was no room.
 It is hard to believe horrors like this.
 I do not know if the family was ever in touch with Kurt's wife after the war and do not know what happened to Max and his wife.

-My mother, her sister, sister, Oma, and Opa survived and moved to a United Nations refugee camp.
+My mother, Hellas, Oma, and Opa spent a few months in Reichental and then moved to a United Nations refugee camp.
 Three of them briefly returned to the apartment in Berlin, I assume to recover documents and possibly some possessions.
 But essentially they had lost everything.
 They eventually made it back to Greece in the late-1940s.
 They had endured a decade of war, tragedy, and turmoil.

 Be eternally grateful that we still have an open press free of government censorship in USA.
 Beware of propaganda tools that parrot the party line and manufacture an alternative fantasy (i.e., Fox News).
 And beware of banning books in schools and libraries to control the narrative of history and deceive the populace.
 These are classic tools of totalitarian and fascist governments.